MonashBI/banana/docs/source/python_appl.rst

 In Python
 =========

-An application of the DWI study to a dataset stored in a local directory
+An application of the DWI analysis to a dataset stored in a local directory

 .. code-block:: python

     from banana import BasicRepo, StaticEnv, SingleProc
-    from banana.study.mri import DwiAnalysis
+    from banana.analysis.mri import DwiAnalysis
     from banana.file_format import dicom_format

-    # Initialise study, selecting data corresponding to the data
+    # Initialise analysis, selecting data corresponding to the data
     # specified in the local directory repository and parameters
     # used in the processing
-    your_study = DwiAnalysis(
+    your_analysis = DwiAnalysis(
-        name='your_study',
+        name='your_analysis',
         repository=BasicRepo('/path/to/local/archive'),
         processor=SingleProc('/my/work/dir'),
         environment=StaticEnv(),